MARMOTatZJU/marmotatzju.github.io/_pages/about.md

 Biography
 ======

 Yinda (Frédéric) Xu (许胤达) is a PhD student in Computer Science at **Shanghai Jiaotong University**.
 His research interests consist of Robot Learning and Embodied AI.

-Currently, he is conducting research in Robotics/Embodied AI at the **Horizon Robotics**, focusing on *Humanoid Locomotion and Manipulation*, *Whole-Body Control*.
+Currently, he is conducting research in Robotics/Embodied AI.

 <!-- TEMPLATE FOR SEEKING OPPORTUNITIES -->
 <!-- *NOTE: Currently, he is actively seeking an opportunity for a Research Internship which is within the following domains:* -->